Visa policy of Mexico

-Mexican visas are documents issued by the National Migration Institute, dependent on the Secretariat of the Interior, with the stated goal of regulating and facilitating migratory flows.
+A foreign national wishing to enter Mexico must obtain a visa unless they are the citizen of one of the 68 eligible visa-exempt countries or one of the 3 Electronic Authorization System-eligible countries.
+Visas are issued by the National Institute of Migration, dependent on the Secretariat of the Interior, with the stated goal of regulating and facilitating migratory flows into the country.

-A foreign national wishing to enter Mexico must obtain a visa unless they are a citizen of one of the 68 eligible visa-exempt countries or one of the three Electronic Authorization System eligible countries.
+All visitors entering Mexico by land should obtain a document - the Multiple Immigration Form (Forma Migratoria Múltiple or FMM) - to present at checkpoints within the country.
+It is also available at the airport or border.

-All visitors entering by land should obtain a document Forma Migratoria Multiple to present at checkpoints within the country.
-In 2016 Mexico has introduced the electronic version of the form (Forma Migratoria Múltiple Electrónica, or FMME) which can be obtained online at a price of US$40.
+In 2016, Mexico introduced an electronic version of the FMM, which can be obtained online.
+It costs 45 USD or 860 MXN.

 Visa policy map

 Visa exemption

-Nationals of the following 65 countries and jurisdictions holding normal passports do not require a visa to enter Mexico as tourists, visitors in transit or business visitors.
+Nationals of the following countries and jurisdictions holding normal passports do not require a visa to enter Mexico as tourists, visitors in transit or business visitors.
 Tourists and business visitors can stay in Mexico for up to 180 days.
 Visitors in transit can stay for up to 30 days.